Board of Trustees

 Burkett was born in Orange, N. J. and was raised in Elizabeth.
 Before joining WABC-TV, Burkett was a correspondent for WFSB-TV, the CBS station in Hartford, CT., from 1986-1989.
 He holds a B.A. in Political Science and a Master’s in International Affairs, both from Columbia University.

-Entrepreneur and communications strategist Tara Dowdell is the founder and President of TDG Speakers and Tara Dowdell Group, a marketing and strategic communications firm driven by a passion for helping socially conscious organizations and businesses grow.
-In addition to her consulting practice, Dowdell is a respected television commentator and speaker.
-She appears regularly on MSNBC, CNN, and PIX11 News where she provides progressive insight and analysis on a range of political, government, and business topics.
+Tara Dowdell is an accomplished entrepreneur and communications strategist.
+She is the Founder and President of TDG Speakers, a niche speakers bureau, and Tara Dowdell Group, a public relations and marketing agency driven by a passion for promoting organizations, institutions, and businesses that are engaged in social good.
+In addition to her business ventures, Tara is a respected television commentator and speaker.
+She appears frequently on MSNBC and PIX11 News where she provides progressive analysis on a range of political, government, and business topics.

-Dowdell has an extensive background in government having previously served as the Senior Manager of Government and Community Relations for the international shipping arm of the Port Authority of New York and New Jersey.
-Prior to joining the Port Authority, Dowdell served as Director of Appointments in the Office of the New Jersey Governor.
-She began her career in government serving as a District Representative to Congressman Frank Pallone, Jr.
+Tara has an extensive background in government having served as the Senior Manager of Government and Community Relations for the international shipping arm of the Port Authority of New York and New Jersey.
+She was responsible for directing the government and public relations strategy for the multibillion dollar redevelopment of the Port of New York and New Jersey.
+Prior to joining the Port Authority, Tara was the first Black American and youngest person to serve as Director of Appointments in the Office of the New Jersey Governor.
+In this role, she led the office responsible for gubernatorial appointments to over 550 statewide boards and commissions.
+She began her career serving as a District Representative and Scheduler for Congressman Frank Pallone, Jr.